Travel the World with Red Shutters

 Since I started writing here on Red Shutters, I’ve been a parent who travels—not only a traveler.
 I’ve tried to plan adventures for our family every year, as I am committed to raising “citizens of the world.”
 My daughter, for example, got her passport at three months, and we put her and her brother on a plane overseas as soon we were able.
 I’ve chronicled some of our journeys on Red Shutters; here are a few….

 Where do I want to go next?
-Iceland, Antarctica, and Australia.
+Antarctica, Greece, and Denmark.
 Scotland (again), the Faroe Islands, and the Galapagos.
 The list is endless.

 Where do you want to go?